chippyash/go-cache-manager/README.md

 Go V1.23.4+

 **Please consider any version of this library at < 1 as pre production**.
 Use at your own risk.
 But please do try it out.
 The more feedback
 I get, the better it will be.
+That said, I am using it in production.

 ## For Production